 Above: Paeonia 'Callie's Memory', Paeonia 'Garden Treasure', Paeonia 'Watermelon Wine'

 Until recently the only peonies to produce yellow flowers were those of woody tree peonies, such as Paeonia lutea, or the fleetingly beautiful herbaceous peony P. mlokosewitschii.

-In the early years of the 19th century Japan’s Dr. Tiochi Itoh began working to change this by crossing the two types of peonies, herbaceous and tree.
+In the early years of the 20th century Japan’s Dr. Tiochi Itoh began working to change this by crossing the two types of peonies, herbaceous and tree.
 His aim was to create a truly yellow, double-flowered herbaceous peony.
 Eventually after thousands of crosses he raised just 36 yellow seedlings.
-In 1964 these bloomed yellow and double, but sadly Dr. Itoh never saw his achievement as be died in 1956.
+In 1964 these bloomed yellow and double, but sadly Dr. Itoh never saw his achievement as he died in 1956.
 However, he must have realised that his creations were entirely unique.
 In appearance they grew like herbaceous peonies, short and mounding, but they also had short woody, tree peony-like stems.
 His plants did not disappear as they were taken to America, where in 1974 six were introduced with names like ‘Yellow Crown’ and ‘Yellow Emperor’.
 A new peony group was named Itoh Peonies after its creator, but as more varieties have appeared the name has been superseded by Intersectional peony.